Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

 Swallowing exercises can give increased strength, mobility, and control to these muscles.

-Over time, this may help you to swallow normally again.
+Over time, this may help you to swallow normally again and help prevent drooling.

 You might need to use lip-closure exercises if you have dysphagia.
 Dysphagia can lead